HalukErdogan/ilqr/README.md

 ## Example

 An example that demonstrates how to solve a trajectory optimization problem for a pendulum on a cart is given in the "example" folder.
-This problem is solved about 0.004 secs.
 Follow the steps provided below to execute the example:

 1. Run the executable: